eur-nl/erim-research-toolbox/pages/data_life_cycle/planning.md

 <!-- ERIM focused information (end) -->

 <!-- This is now hidden

+## Why is data management planning important?

+It is good research practice to take care of your research data and have a DMP.
+It will make your work more efficient, facilitate team work and use of services and tools.
+Moreover, a detailed DMP would help in making your research data more FAIR.
+Advantages of making a DMP:

+- it is often a requirement of research organisations and funders;
+- it helps to plan and budget necessary resources and equipment;
+- it defines roles and responsibilities in data management among the project team;
+- it helps to identify risks in data handling and apply solutions at early stage;
+- it facilitates data sharing, reuse and preservation.

 Several aspects should be taken into account when making a data management plan.

 - Research organisation and funders often require a DMP as part of the application for grants or later when the project is funded.
 Therefore, consider guidelines, policies and tools for data management planning required by your funder.